Shriimant/IPL-Cricket-Analytics/README.md

 ## 🎯 Problem Statement

-Predict which team will win a cricket match based on historical match data, team performance, and match conditions.
+Predict which team will win a cricket match based on historical match data, team performance and match conditions.

 ---